 AuthorizationCreate function or the

-AuthorizationCopyRights function to obtain rights for a user, sometimes an authentication dialog appears and at other times the dialog does not appear.
+AuthorizationCopyRights function to obtain rights for a user, sometimes an authentication dialog appears, sometimes a consent dialog appears, and at other times no dialog appears.
 The reason for this behavior is related to the settings in the policy database and the way in which the Security Server caches user credentials.

 A credential is something that the Security Server knows about a particular user, such as the fact that a particular user has entered a valid user name and password.